patch-technology/patch-node/README.md

 const distance_m = 9000000; // Pass in the distance traveled in meters
 patch.estimates.createFlightEstimate({ distance_m });

-// Create a shipping estimate
-const distance_m = 9000000;
+// Create an ecommerce estimate const distance_m = 9000000;
-// Pass in the shipping distance in meters, the transportation method, and the package mass patch.estimates.createShippingEstimate({
+// Pass in the shipping distance in meters, the transportation method, and the package mass patch.estimates.createEcommerceEstimate({
   distance_m,
-  transportation_method: 'air',
-  package_mass_g: 1000
+  package_mass_g: 1000,
+  transportation_method: 'air'
 });

 // Create a bitcoin estimate